KodeMunkie/atomichalloween/README.md

 Displays 4 simple Halloween themed 5x5 "pixel" animations on the M5Atom's matrix.

-This code is all a bit of fun for my 1 and 5 year olds
-- the icons were designed and the program written in a couple of hours before Halloween - hope you get some enjoyment out of it too!
+This code is all a bit of fun for my 1 and 5 year olds, the icons were designed and the program written in a couple of hours before Halloween - hope you get some enjoyment out of it too!